ctrueden/ctrueden.github.io/_pages/deus/CharPrivateMark.md

 __Precognitive Perception:__ While in his state of improved consciousness, the Champion can sense possible future paths of objects and creatures, which appear as faint outlines traced through the air indicating predicted movement up to one round (six seconds) into the future.
 His Wisdom bonus increases from +4 to +8, and he now receives an insight bonus to his Reflex saving throw equal to his improved Wisdom modifier.

 __Eyes of Discord:__ The Champion's eyes are fully developed and his illusion mastery is complete.
-As an active [http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks|gaze attack], the Champion may attempt to inflict a discordant vision on a single target, who is entitled to Will save (DC 20 + Champion's Wisdom modifier) to resist.
+As an active [gaze attack](http://www.d20srd.org/srd/naturalSpecialAbilities.htm#gazeAttacks), the Champion may attempt to inflict a discordant vision on a single target, who is entitled to Will save (DC 20 + Champion's Wisdom modifier) to resist.
 If successful, the target becomes unaware of his true surroundings and instead experiences everything as the Champion wishes.
 The Champion must pay 15 vitality points to invoke a discordant vision, and must concentrate each round (a move-equivalent action) to maintain the vision.
 Discordant visions are too powerful to be ingrained permanently.
 While using this power, the Champion's eyes appear disturbing and completely alien.

-!!-Mark's notes on Trenton's eye powers
+## Mark's notes on Trenton's eye powers

 The way I wanted it to work, was that at the begining, his eyepower is less effective.
 Sort of unevolved.
 So when he uses it, his eyes don't change that much at first.
 My vision of how the eyes would look would be like in Evangelion, in the second episode, he see's unit 1's eye regenerate.
 I want the eyes to look like that in their completed form.
 But for the first stage I want the eyes to just turn unnaturally green, when he's using then to slow his perception of time and invoke the illusions.
 I will list the powers in order of what I think should become available first, second, and so on.